 The problem has also brought complaints from residents,

+According to truck accident lawyers in Wyoming, the area has a high chance of accidents.
 The area is a geographic pinch point– Paraparaumu College’s only entry and exit points are along Mazengarb Road close to its intersection with Guildford Drive.

 Both are both major- and busy- local roads within Paraparaumu.